ballerkobe808/invest/README - 4 REHAB.md

 - 3 Types of insurance: Property damage, General liability, Workmans' Compensation
 - One million dollar umbrella, YOU/CCO.

+Contract Pyschology for a smooth relationship

+1. Get the finish date of the work - be sure contractor added in some margin.
+You want a realistic completion date. (add a week more if u want)
+2. Offer a 5% bonus for finishing on time
+3. Give a 5% deduction for a week late
+4. Give another 5% deduction for more than a week late

 #### Getting Bids

+Try to get itemized bids to compare and make sure contractors are honest

 #### Ordering Materials

+Order the materials for the contractor to avoid any overhead charging or issues with disputing on pricing.

 #### Paying the Contractor

+Pay in installments
+Only pay after work is COMPLETELY finished. - cleaned up too

+### Things to consider

 Rental rehab biggest/most value pop